Ray structures on Teichm\"uller Space: Definitions and background stretch maps and Teichm uller maps

 \subsection{Extremal length and hyperbolic length}

 Given the Riemann surface $X$ and a simple closed curve $\alpha$, the \textit{extremal length} $\Ext_X(\alpha)$ is defined as:

 where the supremum ranges over all conformal metrics $\rho$ on $X$, and where $\ell_\rho(\alpha)$ is the infimum of the length of curves (free) homotopic to $\alpha$.
 Alternatively, we can also define the extremal length via the conformal modulus of cylinders.
-Namely,
+Any embedded cylinder $C$ in $X$ inherits a conformal structure from $X$ and is conformal to a unique flat cylinder, up to a scaling.
+The \emph{conformal modulus} (or \emph{modulus} for short) $\mod(C)$ of $C$ is defined as the height of flat cylinder divided by the circumference.
+Accordingly, we have where $\alpha$ is the core curve of $C$.
+For Riemann surface $X$ and any essential simple closed curve $\alpha$ on $X$, we have

-where the infimum ranges over all embedded cylinders with core curves homotopic to $\alpha$.
-In practice, one obtains a lower bound of the extremal length via the first formulation and an upper bound via the second formulation.
+where the infimum ranges over all embedded cylinders with core curves homotopic to $\alpha$ (see \cite[Section 3]{Kerckhoff1980} for an explanation of \eqref{eq:ext:mod}).
+In practice, one obtains a lower bound on the extremal length via the first formulation and an upper bound via the second formulation.

 From the perspective of hyperbolic geometry, one can define the \textit{hyperbolic length function} $\ell_X(\alpha)$ by associating to $\alpha$ the length of the unique geodesic representative with respect to the hyperbolic metric of $X$.
 Both the extremal length function and the hyperbolic length function can be extended to measured laminations and measured foliations (\cite{Kerckhoff1980,Kerckhoff1983}).